d2l-ai/d2l-en/chapter_appendix_tools/jupyter.md

 ## Advanced Options

 Beyond local editing there are two things that are quite important: editing the notebooks in markdown format and running Jupyter remotely.
 The latter matters when we want to run the code on a faster server.
 The former matters since Jupyter's native .ipnyb format stores a lot of auxiliary data that isn't really specific to what is in the notebooks, mostly related to how and where the code is run.
 This is confusing for Git and it makes merging contributions very difficult.
-Fortunately there's an alternative - native editing in Markdown.
+Fortunately there is an alternative - native editing in Markdown.

 ### Markdown Files in Jupyter